-The Suliman S. Olayan School of Business (OSB) is managed by the dean, associate deans, track conveners, program directors and the professional administrators of the school.
+The Suliman S. Olayan School of Business (OSB) is managed by the dean, associate deans, track conveners, program directors, and the professional administrators of the school.
 Track conveners report directly to the dean of the school.
 The school is guided by the Middle East Advisory Board, a board composed of accomplished regional thought leaders and trendsetters in business.
 It operates under a set of school bylaws available at the following web address:

-https://aub.policytech.eu/dotNet/documents/?docid=149&public=true
+https://aub.policytech.eu/dotNet/documents/?app=pt&source=unspecified&docid=2915&public=true

-OSB is organized into the functional equivalent of multidisciplinary departments, referred to as tracks.
-While each track has its distinct identity and designated faculty members, a track is markedly different from a department; it allows for multiple faculty membership, offers fertile soil for cross-disciplinary synergy, and facilitates faculty cooperation.
+The Suliman S. Olayan School of Business (OSB) is structured into the functional equivalent of multidisciplinary departments, referred to as tracks.
+While each track has its unique identity and designated faculty members, the track structure differs significantly from traditional departmental models.
+Tracks allow for: